The Media School

-Yet, my interest in learning more about how people process media messages brought me to the Department of Telecommunications at IU.
+Yet, my interest in learning more about how people process media messages brought me to the The Media School at IU.
 Here, I am completing a PhD in Mass Communications and minors in Cognitive Science and Human Sexuality.

 My research investigates how various elements of identity (especially age-, sexuality- and gender-related factors) interact with media content during information processing.
 My dissertation explores how heuristic-systematic processes and gender might explain some of the underlying mechanisms behind the third-person perception, specifically related to sexual appeals in advertising.

 When I am not studying, I enjoy reading 'for fun', exploring the outdoors and just observing various manifestations of humanity as I travel around the globe.